 The first topic of each year begins with the class artist.
 Our classes are named after innovators.
 Kapoor and Hepworth are sculptors: Matisse, Klee, O’Keeffe, Haring, Hokusai and Rousseau, are painters.
 Boyce, Kusama, Riley, Hockney and Ofili are contemporary painters.
 Ray is a writer and illustrator of children’s books.
 Children will learn about 8 artists as they move through Mayflower.

 We offer a wide range of learning opportunities beyond the school day which change each term.
-We have breakfast, lunchtime and after school clubs which include for example science, art, music, dance, sports, computer and modern foreign languages.
+We have breakfast, lunchtime and after school clubs which include for example science, art, music, dance, sports and computing.
 Pupils choose the area of learning which appeals to them and learn something new for the term.
 These experiences give pupils new interests and help them to lead healthier lives.

 We have a two year curriculum cycle because we are one and half form entry and to keep the learning fresh.
 Our curriculum overview gives you a flavour of what Mayflower pupils learn.